goldin2008/Note/README.md

 • Anticipates and promptly addresses client/customer/stakeholder needs
 • Collaborates across teams to leverage expertise, products and services to meet client/customer/stakeholder needs
 • Delivers solutions to meet client/customer/stakeholder needs which are aligned with firm priorities

+Anticipating and Addressing Needs: Throughout the year, I have consistently demonstrated my ability to anticipate and promptly address the needs of our clients, customers, and stakeholders.
+By staying attuned to their requirements and proactively seeking feedback, I have been able to deliver solutions that are tailored to their expectations.

+Cross-Team Collaboration: I have actively collaborated across teams to leverage expertise, products, and services that are essential in meeting client, customer, and stakeholder needs.
+By working closely with colleagues from various departments, I have ensured that we can collectively provide well-rounded and comprehensive solutions.

+Alignment with Firm Priorities: My solutions have consistently aligned with firm priorities.
+I have made it a priority to understand our company's strategic goals and ensure that the projects and solutions I develop directly support these objectives.
+This alignment has been critical in delivering value to our clients, customers, and stakeholders that is in line with our firm's overarching mission.
+In response to the firm's strategic priority of sustainability, I led the development of a machine learning system that optimized energy consumption in our production facilities.
+This solution aligned with our firm's commitment to sustainability and reduced energy costs by 20%.

 3 - Teamwork and Leadership
 Foster a collaborative and inclusive environment that supports growth and development